The symplectic nature of the space of dormant indigenous bundles on algebraic curves: Preliminaries

-Assume that $G = \mr{GL}_m$ for some $m \geq 1$.
-Then, the notion of an $S$-connection on a $\mr{GL}_m$-torsor $\mcE$ defined here may be identified with the usual definition of an $S$-connection (cf. ~\cite{Kal}, \S\,1.0) on the associated vector bundle $\mcE \times^{\mr{GL}_m} (\mcO_{C_S}^{\oplus m})$ (cf. Remark \ref{R071} below).
-In this situation, we shall not distinguish between these notions of connections.
+If $G = \mr{GL}_m$ for some $m \geq 1$, then the notion of an $S$-connection on a $\mr{GL}_m$-torsor $\mcP$ recalled here may be identified with the usual definition of an $S$-connection (cf. ~\cite{Kal}, \S\,1.0) on the associated vector bundle $\mcP \times^{\mr{GL}_m} (\mcO_{C_S}^{\oplus m})$ (cf. Remark \ref{R071} for a detailed discussion); in this situation, we shall not distinguish between these notions of connections.